W. J. Barre: Career

-But he was not so lucky in the competition in 1856, to design the monument for the 3rd Marquess of Londonderry, which resulted in the building of the Scrabo Tower.
-Although his design took first place, the decision was overturned on grounds of cost, the commission instead going to Charles Lanyon, whose design had come fourth.
-Lanyon, notes Barre's biographer, was county surveyor at the time.
+He did not win the competition in 1856, to design the monument for the 3rd Marquess of Londonderry, which resulted in the building of the Scrabo Tower.
+Although his design took first place, the decision was overturned based on the costs, the commission ultimately awarded to Charles Lanyon, whose design had come fourth.
+Lanyon was county surveyor at the time.

-History came close to repeating itself in 1865: the selection committee charged with choosing a design for the monument to Prince Albert picked Barre's clock; the General Committee, of which Lanyon was a member, chose to overrule in favour of Lanyon's design.
-This time, however, public outcry was sufficient to restore the original decision, leaving us with Belfast's best known, if somewhat skewed (it is out by over a metre at the top), Albert clock tower.
+In 1865, the selection committee choosing a design for the monument to Prince Albert picked Barre's clock.
+Later, the General Committee, of which Lanyon was a member, chose to overrule in favour of Lanyon's design.
+However, public outcry was sufficient to restore the original decision, with Barre's Albert clock tower.